-After Yang is a 2021 film by Kogonada.
+After Yang is a 2021 Science Fiction Drama film by Kogonada, his second feature film after 2017's Columbus.
 It deals with a future in which life-like androids are often brought into private homes to act as pseudo-siblings to the family's children, particularly in cases where a child has been adopted out of their birth culture.

-The Flemings are one such family, with a white father, Jake (Colin Farrell), a black mother, Kyra (Jodie Turner-Smith) and their Asian daughter Mika (Malea Emma Tjandrawidjaja).
-When Mika's robotic companion Yang (Justin H Min) malfunctions, Jake goes on a quest to repair him, delving into Yang's memories and strengthening his bonds with his wife and daughter.
+The Flemings are one such family, with a father, Jake (Colin Farrell), a mother, Kyra (Jodie Turner-Smith), and their daughter Mika (Malea Emma Tjandrawidjaja).
+When Mika's robotic companion, Yang, (Justin H. Min) malfunctions, Jake goes on a quest to repair him, delving into Yang's memories and strengthening his bonds with his wife and daughter.